jburguete/swat/README.md

     However the problem only arises for `nstep<1`

 * In bmp\_sand\_filter.f:
-  - "sed\_removed" at line 342 can be used not initialized if `sfsedstdev<=0`
+  - "sed\_removed" at line 342 could be used not initialized if `sfsedstdev<=0`

 * In bmp\_wet\_pond.f:
-  - "hvol" can be used not initialized in "ext\_dpth" subroutine at line 267 in first bucle iteration
+  - "hvol" could be used not initialized in "ext\_dpth" subroutine at line 267 in first bucle iteration

 * In clicon.f:
   - "tmxbsb", "tmnbsb", "rbsb", "rstpbsb", "rhdbsb", "rabsb", "rmxbsb",